 Residents who are symptomatic may be able to be released with a negative result, before their self-isolation period ends if:

 - they are well and have no fever for 48 hours, without using medication (such as paracetamol)

 - they are not completing a period of self-isolation following hospital discharge

-If respiratory symptoms lead to suspicion of an outbreak and COVID-19 testing is negative, other organisms may need to be considered and tested for.
+If respiratory symptoms in several residents lead to suspicion of an outbreak and COVID-19 testing is negative, other organisms will need to be considered and tested for.